Loft Conversion Builders in Beckenham (BR3)

 Loft Conversions Tip for Beckenham Homeowners

 The 1930s houses in Beckenham often have trussed roof structures rather than the traditional cut-timber roofs found in older properties.
-Trussed roofs need the trusses removed and replaced with a new structural frame before the loft can be converted, which adds £3,000-£5,000 to the cost compared to a straightforward cut-timber conversion.
+Trussed roofs need the trusses removed and replaced with a new structural frame before the loft can be converted, which is a more involved job than a straightforward cut-timber conversion.
 We assess the roof structure during the free survey so there are no surprises in the quote.

 Loft Conversions in Beckenham: What's Included